Dullage/MarkdownToPublicLink/readme.md

 `https://notes.exampledomain.com/ea88f1b2-g001-45ba-af7a-af878fe9757c/car.jpg`

+A simple CSS stylesheet is included but can be customised as needed.

 ## My Setup
 To create and edit my notes I use [Typora](https://typora.io/) on Windows and [1Writer](http://1writerapp.com/) on iOS.
 Both use a single [Dropbox](https://www.dropbox.com/) folder to keep things in sync.